deepgram/browser-agent/README.md

 - `idle-timeout-ms` (optional): how long to wait for user idleness before closing the socket
   - Timer starts whenever the user is expected to speak (meaning right when opening the connection, and right after each `AgentAudioDone` event).
+- `output-sample-rate`: the output sample rate you'd like for playback
+  - Should be the same as the output rate you've got in your Settings object.
+Unless you're trying to have a little fun.

 ### Properties